Dr Daniel Bishop

 Summary

-I am a Researcher and Senior Lecturer in Sport & Exercise Psychology here at Brunel, a British Psychological Society (BPS) Chartered Psychologist registered to practise with the HCPC, an Associate Fellow of the BPS, and a Fellow of Advance HE (formerly the HEA).
-I am also the Director of Postgraduate Studies for the Division of Sport, Health and Exercise Sciences.
+I am a Researcher and Reader in Sport & Exercise Psychology here at Brunel, a British Psychological Society (BPS) Chartered Psychologist registered to practise with the HCPC, an Associate Fellow of the BPS, and a Fellow of Advance HE (formerly the HEA).
+I am also the Programme Lead for the Psychology (Sport, Health and Exercise) BSc in the Department of Life Sciences.

 I have worked in both public and private sectors, including local authorities, the NHS, investment banks, the health & fitness industry and Further Education.
 These experiences have given me a sophisticated understanding of the challenges faced in this diverse range of industries, which is why I continue to add value to the performance of various individuals and organisations - using established psychological principles to do so.